wrathematics/sylcount/Rpkg/README.md

 A simple English language syllable counter, plus readability score measure-er.
 The package has been optimized to be very efficient, both in terms of run time performance and memory consumption.
-The main methods `sylcount()` and `readability()` are both vectorized.
+The main methods `sylcount()` and `readability()` are both vectorized by document.
+Scores for multiple documents are computed in parallel.

-For performance considerations,